How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

 Concept Cartoons as Extension Ideas in Maths

-The concept cartoon ideas work especially well as extension ideas when you provide children with a problem that they then have to invent statements for as if voiced by others and create some Cognitive Conflict Evidence Boards for too.
+The concept cartoon ideas work especially well as extension tasks when you provide children with a problem that they then have to invent statements for as if voiced by others and create some Cognitive Conflict Evidence Boards for too.

 0.6 x 10 =